xiaohan2012/daily-reading/november/unraveling-problem-submodularity.md

 # introduction

-the unraveling process described by Francesco
+let's consider the unraveling process described previously, in which nodes attempt to leave once some of its neighbors left.

-# property

-we consider edge addition version, the goal is to minimize the spread case (assuming some dummy node, $`r`$)
+also, we consider the  edge addition version.

+the goal is to minimize the spread size by adding edges.

+# some notations

 - $`S`$: set of edges added
 - $`e=(u, v)`$: edge to add